elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 This method involves creating a custom directory within your forked version of the **detection-rules** repository to manage and map rules.
 By setting an environment variable to this directory's location and initializing it via the CLI, users can effectively manage custom rule sets alongside the benefits of schema validation and unit testing provided by the original repository.

+For more information on the custom rules directory, refer to the [Custom Rules Docs]([#custom-rules](https://github.com/elastic/detection-rules/blob/DAC-feature/docs/custom-rules.md)).

 |Pros|Cons|
 |-|-|
 | - Ease of Customization: Requires minimal adjustments to accommodate custom rules. </br> - Schema Control: Offers direct control over schemas, allowing for further customization. </br> - Organizational Flexibility: Enables the segregation of custom rules tailored to specific Elastic stacks or spaces, enhancing manageability.| - In-depth Knowledge Required: Users need a thorough understanding of detection-rules internals for leveraging custom schemas or implementing unique versioning mechanisms.|